 Similar to Too Good To Go, Flashfood is a Toronto-based company that works with grocers.
 Users search through food items nearing their best-before dates, buy them at a discounted price and pick them up in-store.

 Not only do consumers save money and help contribute to reducing food waste, grocers cut down on costs related to loss of inventory and reduce their carbon footprint at the same time.
 It’s a win-win for everybody.

 This app is great for larger chains to use because the more food they produce, the more is likely going to waste—so it may as well be put to good use, and Flashfood is there to do that.

 “Hunger is the world’s dumbest problem” states Copia’s website, and they’re not wrong.
 In the US, for example, three times more food is wasted than it would take to feed every single hungry person.
 It’s Copia’s mission to solve the problem.

 Copia’s platform allows businesses to redistribute food surplus to feed people in need by connecting them to local shelters, after-school programs, and other nonprofit organizations.
 Their software also allows you to track surplus trends, and more easily access tax savings, delivering a hefty ROI to the business, as well as food to the needy.

-In the UK and Ireland, Dublin-based Food Cloud provides a similar service to Copia, connecting surplus food from businesses to over 7,500 charitable groups.
+Dublin-based Food Cloud provides a similar service to Copia, connecting surplus food from businesses to over 7,500 charitable groups.
 In 2021 alone, the company fed 39 million meals (16,380 tonnes of surplus food) to people in need across the UK, Ireland, the Czech Republic and Slovakia.

 Shockingly, a huge 70% of post-farm gate food waste is wasted in households, rather than in restaurants, shops, or the manufacturing sector.
 Any tech that can help us to stop food making that all too familiar journey from the fridge straight to the bin could make a huge impact.